Cultural and ethnic diversity in counselling and psychotherapy

 What’s being offered?

-Please note, bursary allocation is for tuition fees for one training year only.
-This award does not cover the cost of personal therapy and optional university registration nor does it cover cost of fees for subsequent training programmes such as the MA.
+Please note, bursary allocation is for tuition fees only, as detailed above.
+This award does not cover the cost of personal therapy and university registration (if applicable).

 Who is eligible to apply for a training bursary?

-In order to apply for the Diversity Scholarship, you will need to meet the following criteria:
+In order to apply for the Diversity Scholarship, you will need to meet all of the following criteria:

-- You have applied for and already been offered a place on either the Postgraduate Certificate in the Therapeutic Arts/Advanced Diploma in the Therapeutic and Educational Application of the Arts, or Year one of the Diploma in Child Counselling
+• You have applied for and already been offered a place on either the Diploma in Therapeutic Arts, or Year one of the Diploma in Child Counselling

 How do I apply?